 There is no futures market for the commodity and the major buyers will only source tobacco from suppliers that are fully compliant with their own GAP, traceability, and social responsibility programs so there is a significant barrier to entry for 3rd party traders in taking a forward position on stocks.
+As such prices once agreed with the end buyers is fixed and not subject to any variation.

-Due to the often-volatile nature of the banking infrastructure and availability of funding in source countries The Issuer has a broad range of offshore banks that provides funding facilities for its global operations and has very little reliance on local bank funding.
+Due to the often-volatile nature of the banking infrastructure and availability of funding in source countries The Issuer has a broad range of offshore banks and private equity funds that provides funding facilities for its global operations and has very little reliance on local bank funding.